 Import Data

 In Part 3 of this series, we engineered new features for our dataset, which is stored in a dataframe named player_data.
+No changes have been made to the underlying dataset in the intermediary articles.
 If you want to follow along with the code examples in this article, it’s recommended to import the player_data dataframe before proceeding.

 player_data = pd.read_excel('player_data_engineered.xlsx')